bbepis/XUnity.AutoTranslator/README.md

 This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639A2-6E698E9272].png`.
 This configuration specifies how these hash-values are generated:
  * `FromImageName` means that the hash is generated from the internal resource name that the game uses for the image, which may not exist for all images or even be unique.
 However, it is generally fairly reliable.
 If an image has no resource name, it will not be dumped.
  * `FromImageData` means that the hash is generated from the data stored in the image, which is guaranteed to exist for all images.
 However, generating the hash comes at a performance cost, that will also be incurred by the end-users.
- * `FromImageNameThenData` means that it should use the name, if available, otherwise use the data.
+ * `FromImageNameAndScene` means that it should use the name and scene to generate a hash.
+The name is still required for this to work.
+When using this option, there is a chance the same texture could be dumped with different hashes, which is undesirable, but it could be required for some games, if the name itself is not unique and the `FromImageData` option causes performance issues.

-There's an important catch you need to be aware when dealing with these options and that is if ANY of these options exists: `EnableTextureDumping=True`, `EnableTextureToggling=True`, `TextureHashGenerationStrategy=FromImageData|FromImageNameThenData`, then the game will need to read the raw data from all images it finds in game in order to replace the image and this is an expensive operation.
+There's an important catch you need to be aware when dealing with these options and that is if ANY of these options exists: `EnableTextureDumping=True`, `EnableTextureToggling=True`, `TextureHashGenerationStrategy=FromImageData`, then the game will need to read the raw data from all images it finds in game in order to replace the image and this is an expensive operation.

 It is therefore recommended to use `TextureHashGenerationStrategy=FromImageName`.
 Most likely, images without a resource name won't be interesting to translate anyway.